 An area’s distance from the vessel can be important, depending on the relative abundance at more distant areas as well as a fisher’s disutility for travel.
-By scaling these factors, we can control fisher spatial coverage which then affects the variation in vessel types and trip types we see in our data, and correspondingly the efficacy of the statistical correction.
+By scaling these factors, we can control fisher spatial coverage which then affects the variation in vessel types and trip types we see in our data, and correspondingly the efficacy of a statistical correction for selection bias in catch data.
 We investigate what happens if there is good fisher coverage (Scenario 1), if some areas are not sampled by fishers (Scenarios 3 and 4), and when the abundance at areas follows different temporal patterns (Scenario 4).

+Table 2.
+Fisher behavior and spatial abundance scenarios, along with their hypothesis and justification.